gayoung/moodle-tinymce_subordinate/README.md

 Installation:

-1. Donwload the zip file from this repository.
+1. Donwload this plugin as a zip file.
 2. Extract the files from the zip file then rename the folder to "subordinate" then rezip the file as "subordinate.zip".
 3. To install this file in moodle, go to:
         Site Administration --> Plugins --> Install add-ons